bnnm/frontend/ripping-guidelines.md

 We want to keep *audio formats* untouched.
 So avoid things like extracting `.hca` from `.awb` and keep companion files like `.acb` (not required to play but have name metadata), or splitting `.fsb` into smaller `.fsb`.

-If you just want to extract or split so it's easier to find or play single files, you can use the [TXTP](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTP.md) function to access to any subsong directly.
+If you just want to extract or split so it's easier to find or play single files, you can use the [TXTP](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTP.md) function to access any subsong directly.
 Tools like [this script](https://github.com/vgmstream/vgmstream/blob/master/cli/tools/txtp_maker.py) can create `.TXTP` from audio banks.

 Sometimes games use *bigfiles* instead of audio banks.
 If the *bigfile* is a generic or zip-like data container, with nothing audio related, it can be safely extracted.
 Conversely if it has audio characteristics or contain useful audio metadata, preferably don't split (use [TXTH](https://github.com/vgmstream/vgmstream/blob/master/doc/TXTH.md) or report to get it working).